wallarm/product-documentation/docs/latest/installation/native-node/helm-chart.md

     1. Register a domain and point it to the load balancer's external IP by creating an A record in your DNS provider.

         After the DNS propagates, you can access the service via the domain name (this may take some time).
     1. Obtain a **trusted** SSL/TLS certificate for the domain.
-Self-signed certificates are not allowed.
+Self-signed certificates are not supported yet.

         There are the following ways to issue and apply the certificate: